KDE/digikam-doc/setup_application/metadata_settings.rst

 The information to record in files metadata are listed below:

     - **Image tags** will store the tag paths and keywords used to mark the contents.
+Usually this information is stored in IPTC and XMP.
     - **Captions and titles** will store the internationalized strings used to describe the contents.
+Usually this information is stored in Exif, IPTC, and XMP.
     - **Rating** will store the rate of the contents.
+Usualy this information is stored in Exif and XMP.
+Usually this information are stored in Exif and XMP.
     - **Pick label** will store the quality of the contents.
+Usually this information is stored in XMP.
     - **Color label** will store the color flag used to classify your contents while your workflow.
+Usually this information is stored in XMP.
     - **Timestamps** will store the dates of the contents.
+Usually this information is stored in Exif, IPTC, and XMP.
     - **Metadata templates (Copyrights etc.)**: will store the set of internationalized strings used by the agencies workflow.
+Usually this information is stored in IPTC and XMP.
     - **Face Tags (including face areas**: will store the-face tag paths and the rectangles corresponding to the zones around faces.
+Usually this information is stored in XMP.
     - **Geolocation information (GPS)**: will store the map-world position of the contents.
+Usually this information are stored in Exif and XMP.

 .. note::